Professional certificate: palliative care

 PHAR:8207 Introductory Pharmacy Practice Experiences Community3 s.h.

-Exposure for student pharmacists to the provision of care in a hospital pharmacy setting; activities focus on those experiences related to the hospital pharmacy environment, medication distribution, special products and populations, and related professional activities.
+Exposure to the provision of care in a hospital pharmacy setting; activities focus on those experiences related to the hospital pharmacy environment, medication distribution, special products and populations, and related professional activities.

 PHAR:8213 Pharmacokinetics and Biopharmaceutics3 s.h.